• Disease Overview

 Introduction

-PPB is a childhood cancer in the family of cancers called soft tissue cancers, which are scientifically called sarcomas.
+PPB is a childhood cancer in the group of cancers called soft tissue cancers, which are scientifically called sarcomas.
 PPB is, therefore, a soft tissue sarcoma.
-Physicians classify diseases this way in order to compare features and to compare treatments.
-PPB occurs in the lungs and is the most common lung cancer of childhood but PPB has no connection to lung cancers in adults that are often related to tobacco use or asbestos exposure.
+Physicians classify diseases this way to compare features and to compare treatments.
+PPB occurs in the lungs and is the most common lung cancer of childhood, but PPB has no connection to lung cancers in adults that are often related to tobacco use or asbestos exposure.
 Like many cancers, PPB can spread through the blood to other areas of the body.
 When a cancer spreads to another part of the body it is called a “metastasis” of the cancer.
 Types II and III PPB can metastasize.
 The most common location for a PPB metastasis is the brain.
-PPB may also spread to remaining part of the lung, bones, liver and rarely to other organs.
+PPB may also spread to the remaining part of the lung, bones, liver and rarely to other organs.
 PPB can also spread by growing directly into tissues next to the lung like the diaphragm.

 • Next section >